|Policy #:||REHAB.00003||Current Effective Date:||06/28/2016|

 |Status:||Reviewed||Last Review Date:||05/05/2016|

-Hippotherapy, also referred to as equine movement therapy, is a form of therapeutic horseback riding, and has been proposed as a type of physical, occupational, or speech and language therapy treatment strategy that utilizes equine movement for individuals with impaired movement related to spastic cerebral palsy and other motor dysfunctions.
+This document addresses hippotherapy, also referred to as equine movement therapy, which has been proposed as a type of physical, occupational, or speech and language therapy.
+This treatment strategy utilizes equine movement for individuals with impaired movement related to spastic cerebral palsy and other motor dysfunctions.

 Investigational and Not Medically Necessary:

 Hippotherapy is considered investigational and not medically necessary in all cases.

 There is insufficient scientific data in the peer-reviewed medical literature to support the effectiveness of hippotherapy for any indication, including but not limited to the treatment of individuals with cerebral palsy or other motor dysfunction such as arthritis, multiple sclerosis, head injury, and stroke.

 The majority of the literature regarding hippotherapy consists of small case series published in the German literature.
 English language publications also consist of small case series (Benda, 2003; McGibbon, 1998).
 Sterba and colleagues (2002) reported on the outcomes of horseback riding in 17 subjects with cerebral palsy.
 Gross motor function measurements were assessed before and after a once weekly horseback riding program for 18 weeks.
 Gross motor function total scores improved by 7.6% after 18 weeks, returning to baseline 6 weeks after the program ended.
 This small trial is inadequate to permit scientific conclusions.

 An updated literature search based on the MEDLINE database through February 2015 did not identify any new literature to support the use of hippotherapy for those with spastic cerebral palsy and other motor dysfunctions.